Fly Fishing the Bahamas

 Bonefish, the “gray ghost” of the flats, is a staple of Bahamian angling.
 Renowned for their speed, stealth, and wariness, bonefish offer an exhilarating challenge to both novice and experienced anglers.
 The shallow, crystal-clear flats and mangrove-lined shorelines of the Bahamas provide the ideal habitat for these fish, making the archipelago one of the premier bonefishing destinations in the world.

 Trophy bonefish, often referred to as “double-digit” bones due to their size exceeding ten pounds, are the holy grail for bonefishing enthusiasts.
 Pursuing these elusive giants requires a combination of skill, patience, and knowledge of their behavior.
-Whether wading in knee-deep water or poling a skiff across the flats, anglers must present their flies or lures with precision, mimicking the natural movements of the bonefish’s preferred prey.
+Whether wading or poling a skiff across the flats, anglers must present their flies or lures with precision, mimicking the natural movements of the bonefish’s preferred prey.

 The challenge lies not only in hooking these intelligent fish but also in the thrilling fight that ensues.
 A bonefish’s initial run, which can peel off hundreds of feet of line, tests an angler’s tackle and finesse.
 Successfully landing a trophy bonefish is a moment of triumph that leaves an indelible mark on any angler’s memory.

 In addition to bonefish, the Bahamas is also famed for its Permit fishery.
 Permit, often dubbed the “holy grail” of saltwater fly fishing, are notorious for their selective feeding habits and wariness.
 These fish inhabit the flats and channels, primarily feeding on crustaceans and small baitfish.
 What sets permit fishing apart is the challenge of presenting a fly that perfectly mimics their natural prey while accounting for the fish’s acute sense of sight and caution.
 Surrounding Ragged Island are numerous flats where our unpressured Permit feed on the backs of Rays.
 We also catch them free swimming and tailing on the untouched flats.
+It has been sad the the Jumento Cays are the best of the best of Bahamian Permit fishing

 Permit fishing is as much a mental game as it is a physical one.
 The angler must contend with wind, tide, and the ever-watchful eyes of the permit.
 Spotting the telltale shadow or subtle movement of a permit, and then accurately presenting the fly, is a skill that requires practice and patience.
 The adrenaline rush of seeing a permit take the fly, followed by a powerful and acrobatic fight, is an experience that leaves even seasoned anglers with a racing heart.